 If you have small kids, it is better to head to small and protected bays, such as Ligaria or Agia Pelagia.

-In the area of Agia Pelagia, the small cove Psaromoura Beach offers different water-related activities that are perfect for kids of all ages.
+In the area of Agia Pelagia, the small cove of Psaromoura offers different water-related activities that are perfect for kids of all ages.

 In this article, I describe all the best beaches in Heraklion, Agia Pelagia is also included.